 Over the years I have followed various courses to learn to communicate in other languages than my native Dutch.
 Like with everything: “if you don’t use it, you lose it”.
 So the longer ago I studied a language and the longer ago it is since I actively had to use it, the more difficult it will be for me.
 Languages like German and Swedish tend to come back when I am immersed in them; French takes a bit more effort.

-English is my main language in daily life, since living in various countries in Europe for several years (well over a decade now and sometimes in multiple countries at the same time).
+English has become the main language in my daily life, especially since living in various countries in Europe for several years (well over a decade now and sometimes in multiple countries at the same time).

 Though I am living in the Czech Republic and did an introduction course, I can’t claim to properly understand it, let alone communicate in it.
 Anki SRS is cracking my brain with this language though, so perhaps some day I will be able to use it for communication other than what’s needed in the supermarket as well.